projectara/greybus-spec/source/special.rst

 """""""""""""""""""""""""""""""""

 Table :num:`table-dme-peer-set-response` defines the Greybus SVC DME Peer Set Response payload.
-If the response status is not GB_OP_SUCCESS, the value of the result_code field is undefined and shall be ignored.
+If the :ref:`greybus-protocol-error-codes` is not GB_OP_SUCCESS, the values of the response payload fields are undefined and shall be ignored.

-The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:
+If the status field in the Operation Response payload is not GB_SVC_OP_SUCCESS, values in all other fields of the Operation Response payload are undefined and shall be ignored.
+The SVC shall return the following errors in the status field of the Operation Response payload depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:

 - If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.